react-flow

 }}

-You could now use the type special
+You could now use the type `special` for a node.

-types would be still available except you overwrote one of them.
+The `default`, `input` and `output` types would be still available except you overwrote one of them.

 There is an example of a custom node implementation in the [custom node example](/example/src/CustomNode).